zorohack03/Supplychain-Management-version1/README.md

 ---

-This README provides a comprehensive overview of the Supply Chain Management System, its features, and how to get started with the project.
-For any further assistance, please refer to the detailed documentation in the code files or contact the project maintainers.
+The README provides a comprehensive overview of the Supply Chain Management System, its features, and how to get started with the project.
+For any further assistance, please contact the us.